Building Your Down Payment

-Ask for assistance from members of your family.
-First-time buyers somtimes get down payment help from thoughtful parents and other family members who are anxious to help get them in their first home.
-Your family members may be inclined to help you reach the goal of buying your own home.
+Ask for a generous gift from family.
+Many buyers somtimes get help with their down payment assistance from gracious family members who may be eager to help get them in their own home.
+Your family members may be inclined to help you reach the goal of buying your first home.

 • FHA mortgages

-The Federal Housing Administration (FHA), which functions as part of the U.S. Department of Housing and Urban Development (HUD), plays an important part in aiding low to moderate-income buyers get mortgage loans.
-Part of the U.S. Department of Housing and Urban Development(HUD), FHA (Federal Housing Administration) assists homebuyers in getting mortgage loans.
-FHA helps first-time buyers and others who may not be eligible for a traditional loan by themselves, by providing mortgage insurance to the lenders.
-Interest rates with an FHA loan are usually the going interest rate, but the down payment amounts with an FHA mortgage are smaller than those of conventional loans.
-Closing costs may be financed in the mortgage, and the down payment might be as low as 3% of the total.
+The Federal Housing Administration (FHA), a part of the U.S. Department of Housing and Urban Development (HUD), plays an important part in helping low and moderate-income families qualify for mortgages.
+An office of the United States Department of Housing and Urban Development(HUD), FHA (Federal Housing Administration) assists individuals in getting home financing.
+FHA aids first-time homebuyers and others who may not be able to qualify for a traditional mortgage by themselves, by providing mortgage insurance to the private lenders.
+Interest rates with an FHA mortgage normally feature the market interest rate, while the down payment for an FHA mortgage will be below those of conventional loans.
+Closing costs may be financed within the mortgage, and the down payment can be as low as 3% of the total.

-Guaranteed by the Department of Veterans Affairs, a VA loan qualifies service people and veterans.
-This specialized loan does not require a down payment, has limited closing costs, and provides a competitive interest rate.
-Even though the VA doesn't actually provide the mortgage loans, it does issue a certificate of eligibility to qualify for a VA mortgage.
+VA loans are backed by the Department of Veterans Affairs.
+Service persons and veterans can receive a VA loan, which typically offers a reasonable fixed rate of interest, no down payment, and minimal closing costs.
+Even though the VA doesn't actually finance the loans, it does certify eligibility to qualify for a VA mortgage.

 • Piggy-back loans